akanksha0911/Graph-neural-networks-/README.md

 # Graph-neural-networks
 Graph neural networks

-Part a) Do graph level prediction using GAT/GCN
+Part 1) Do graph level prediction using GAT/GCN

-Part b) Do a Node classification using GAT/GCN
+Part 2) Do a Node classification using GAT/GCN

-Part c) Do an link  prediction of graph
+Part 3) Do an link  prediction of graph

 # References to complete this assignment: